Our app is the ultimate travel buddy; book tickets, check live train times, and more.

-Preston has a great deal to offer: there are two shopping centres, it was one of the founding fathers of modern football, it has an abundance of bars and restaurants and plenty of entertainment.
-And being just 40 minutes away from Manchester and an hour and 50 minutes from Sheffield, it’s easily accessible.
+Preston has a great deal to offer: there are two shopping centres, it was one of the founding fathers of modern football, it has an abundance of bars and restaurants, and it's packed with entertainment.
+Plus, being just 40 minutes away from Manchester and an hour and 50 minutes from Sheffield, it’s easily accessible.

 Less than a mile from the station is EastZeast, which offers authentic Punjabi cooking and has menus full of great dishes.
-If you fancy pizza or pasta, Tiggis is a 30-year-old Italian that has built a following over the years.
-If your heart’s desire is a Latin American bodega in the heart of Preston, you’re in luck.
-Duk Bodega is as tasty as it is quirky, serving amazing tapas like lamb carpaccio with juniper.
+If your heart’s desire is a Latin American bodega in the heart of Preston, you’re in luck, Fino Tapas is as tasty as it is quirky, serving amazing tapas.

-The Whitburn House Hotel is a beautifully decorated Victorian bed and breakfast that offers long and short stays.
-It’s also walking distance to the university and Preston North End FC.
 The Ashwood Hotel is a super affordable, family-run hotel right in the centre of the city.
 It’s also a 4-minute walk from the station.
 The Legacy Preston International Hotel is a friendly 3-star hotel just around the corner from the university and a 10-minute walk from the station.
+If you’re looking for a luxury stay in Preston, the No.10 Preston is a 5* aparthotel, where you’ll find the best fixtures and fittings, just a 5-minute walk from the station.

 The 2 central shopping centres offer a great retail fix in Preston.
 The Fishergate Shopping Centre is right next to the station, so it makes sense that that would be your first call.
 Come here for your high-street fashion fix.
 The St George's Shopping Centre is just a few streets further on and has even more high-street goodness, as well as cafes and children’s activities.
 There are 2 further shopping centres: the Capital Centre retail park and Deepdale Shopping Centre.